Crawl4AI Docker Guide 🐳

 llm:

-# api_key: sk-... # If you pass the API key directly then api_key_env will be ignored
+# api_key: sk-... # If you pass the API key directly (not recommended)

 # Redis Configuration (Used by internal Redis server managed by supervisord)